trose16/bbc-count-me-up/README.md

 > $ node node_modules/http-server/bin/http-server

->clear data/cache regularly with mystery problems occur or use private browsing
+>clear data/cache regularly when mystery problems occur or use private browsing

 TDD unit testing
->jasmine javascript testing framework run SpecRunner.html in browser of choice to see tests
+>jasmine javascript testing framework

+>  run SpecRunner.html in browser of choice to see tests

 Manual feature testing (jQuery UI/console)
 >For this basic MVP I use index.js to instantiate model objects and set the variables pre-loaded in index.html for UI manual testing of jQuery.
 Add/update candidates, change users, and test calculations of votes prepopulated in browser by updating this file.